CARWHO/CARWHO.github.io/_pages/about.md

 ## About Me

-- **Electrical Engineering Student**
+### Electrical Engineering Student

-  Third-year undergraduate electrical engineer, loves to race mountain bikes.
+I am a third-year electrical engineering undergraduate at the University of Canterbury.
+I also really enjoy racing mountain bikes!

-- **Embedded Systems Engineer Intern**
+### Embedded Systems Engineer Intern at Dawn Aerospace

-  Currently interning at **Dawn Aerospace** as an embedded systems software engineer, working on satellite propulsion.
+Currently interning at **Dawn Aerospace** as an embedded systems software engineer in satellite propulsion systems.

-- **Founder of KORA**
+### Founder of KORA

-  Creator of **KORA**, a generative academic AI designed to support students and educators by automating grading and creating study resources.
+As the creator of **KORA**, I have developed a generative academic AI aimed at supporting students and educators by automating grading and creating study resources. **KORA** strives to enhance the educational experience through innovative technology.

-To learn more about **KORA**, feel free to contact us via [email](mailto:KoraEdu.team@gmail.com).
-You can also explore additional information on [our website](https://kora-edu.github.io/) or visit [our GitHub page](https://github.com/kora-edu).
+For more information about **KORA**, feel free to [contact us via email](mailto:KoraEdu.team@gmail.com).
+You can also learn more on [our website](https://kora-edu.github.io/) or visit [our GitHub page](https://github.com/kora-edu).